Contemporary Native American issues in the United States: The Oregon Experiment

-Food Insecurity
+Food insecurity

-While research into Native American food security has gone unnoticed and under researched until recent years, studies are being conducted which reveal that Native Americans oftentimes experience higher rates of food insecurity than any other racial group in the United States.
+Research into Native American food security reveals that Native Americans oftentimes experience higher rates of food insecurity than any other racial group in the United States.
 The studies do not focus on the overall picture of Native American households and tend to focus on smaller sample sizes in the available research.
 In a study that evaluated the level of food insecurity among White, Asian, Black, Hispanic and Indigenous Americans: it was reported that over a 10-year span of 2000–2010, Indigenous people were reported to be one of the highest at-risk groups of from a lack of access to adequate food, reporting anywhere from 20%-30% of households suffering from this type of insecurity.
 There are many reasons that contribute to the issue with the biggest being high food costs on or near reservations, lack of access to well-paying jobs, and predisposition to health issues relating to obesity and/or mental health.